 Historic Market Share Information

-Calculated from over 13 billion opens in Litmus Email Analytics from August 2020 to August 2021 before the launch of Apple MPP.
+This is a snapshot view of stats pre-MPP, calculated from over 13 billion opens in Litmus Email Analytics from August 2020 to August 2021

 - Apple iPhone

 - Apple Mail